Child Anxiety at Night: Why It Happens and How to Help

 o Meditation apps.
 These are great for calming the whole system and getting the body into a relaxed state ready for sleep.
 See the section below for some app ideas.

-o Worry monsters.
-Get your child to write or draw their worries on a piece of paper and place in the mouth of the worry monster.
-The monster looks after the worries so that your child can put them out of their minds while they sleep.
+o Worry box or monster.
+Get your child to write or draw their worries on a piece of paper and place in the mouth of the worry monster, or drop them into a worry box.
+The monster or box looks after the worries so that your child can put them out of their minds while they sleep.
 You can look at the worries at a designated time in the day and talk about them together.

 Bedtime Anxiety in Ten Year Olds Plus